 (3) Members of the Committee shall be elected by a plurality vote of the Regular Membership of the Society at the first regular meeting of the semester.
 Each candidate may have a total of four minutes to give a speech.
 Candidates shall speak in the order in which nominations were accepted.
 The election of members of the committee shall be by secret written ballot which shall be collected and counted by two tellers appointed and assisted by the President.
 Members of the Committee shall serve in their position until the beginning of the first meeting of the semester following their election.
 Members of the Committee may only be removed before that time through the disciplinary proceedings for elected officers described in Article II, § 7 of the Constitution.

-The Alumni Relations Committee shall consist of the Room 7 Resident, who shall act as chair, and at least two but no more than four other members appointed by the President.
-The duties of this committee shall be to maintain contact with Alumni, promote all relevant events to Alumni, and organize opportunities for charitable giving to the Society in conjunction with the Executive Committee.
+The Alumni Relations Committee shall consist of the Alumni Relations Chair and at least two but no more than four other members appointed by the President.
+The duties of this committee shall be to maintain contact with Alumni, promote all relevant events to Alumni, maintain and promote society scholarships, and organize opportunities for charitable giving to the Society in conjunction with the Executive Committee.

 The President of the Society shall appoint two alumni to serve a two-year term each semester to the Alumni Council starting on January 1 for fall Presidents and July 1 for spring Presidents.
 The Alumni Council shall help organize alumni events regionally and assist the executive committee and alumni relations committee with outreach to alumni.
 The President and Room 7 Resident shall be ex-officio members of this council.
 The Council shall elect its own chair.